Nicoolandgood/nucliar/README.md

 export default MyPrecious;
 ```

 >The example above will **not** generate specific Typescript code.
-In order to do that, you will have to use the `it.useTypescript` property inside a `if` statement in the template.
+In order to do that, you will have to use the `it.isTs` property inside a `if` statement in the template.

 ### The `it` object